Oil gains 2% as Middle East conflict intensifies

 “You have a sizable strike on Iran-aligned Houthi forces in Yemen today, so until there’s some kind of stepback from that situation, this market is going to have a tough time trading lower,” said Mizuho director of futures Bob Yawger.
 “There’s just a lot of political risk in this market.”

-Saudi Arabia’s deputy defense minister accused Iran of ordering the drone attack on the pumping stations.
+Saudi Arabia’s deputy defence minister accused Iran of ordering the drone attack on the pumping stations.
 It comes after attacks on four oil tankers off the coast of United Arab Emirates on Sunday.

 Taken together, the escalation of tensions has compounded fears of supply disruption in the Middle East.
 U.S. staff was ordered to leave the American embassy in Baghdad on Wednesday out of concern about perceived threats from Iran.